 This course provides an overview of the structure and function of the various systems of the human body.
 Emphasis is placed on how the structure of body organs and tissues compliment their functions.
 The relationship between body systems is explored, as is their contribution to the functioning of the body as a complete unit.
-Three lecture hours per week.
+Hours: 39 lecture.
 Usually offered in the fall.

-BIO 120 Nutrition (3 credits)
+BIO 120 Nutrition

 The biochemical and physiological aspects of the science of nutrition are explored.
 Basic principles of normal nutrition and the relationship of nutrition and health throughout the life cycle are studied.
 This course also covers therapeutic nutrition to meet the needs of individuals who require changes in dietary intake because of disease, stress, trauma, metabolic alterations or allergies.
-Three lecture hours per week.
+Hours: 39 lecture.
 Usually offered in the fall, spring and summer.

-BIO 202 Anatomy and Physiology I (4 credits)
+BIO 202 Anatomy and Physiology I

 This course offers an introduction to the structure and function of the human body, including cellular biology and histology.
 Systematic study involves homeostatic mechanisms of the integumentary, skeletal, muscular and nervous systems, including special senses.
 Laboratory study encompasses gross and microscopic anatomy of these systems, with dissection and selected experiments in physiology.
 It is recommended that students complete BIO 101 before taking this course.
-Three lecture hours and two laboratory hours per week.
+Hours: 39 lecture and 26 laboratory.
 Laboratory fee: \$30.
 Usually offered in the fall, spring and summer.

-BIO 203 Anatomy and Physiology II (4 credits)
+BIO 203 Anatomy and Physiology II

 This course is a continuation of BIO 202.
 The cardiovascular, respiratory, digestive, urinary and reproductive systems are studied.
 Endocrine relationships and homeostasis are stressed.
 Laboratory study involves gross and microscopic anatomy of these systems, with selected experiments in physiology.
-Three lecture hours and two laboratory hours per week.
+Hours: 39 lecture and 26 laboratory.
 Prerequisite: BIO 202 with a grade of "C" or better.
 Laboratory fee: \$30.
 Usually offered in the fall, spring and summer.

-BIO 210 Biology: Concepts and Methods (4 credits)
+BIO 210 Biology: Concepts and Methods

 This course, which is intended for science majors, offers an introduction to the study of biology, focusing on how biologists know things and study the world of life, with emphasis on cell biology, genetics, ecology and evolution.
-Four lecture hours and two laboratory hours per week.
+Hours: 52 lecture and 26 laboratory.
 Prerequisite: MTH 099 with a grade of "C" or better, an acceptable mathematics diagnostic assessment score or permission of the department head.
 Laboratory fee: \$30.
-Usually offered in the fall.
+Usually offered in the fall and spring.

-BIO 220 Microbiology (4 credits)
+BIO 220 Microbiology

 This course offers an introduction to the biology of microorganisms with emphasis on bacteria.
 General principles of microbial classification, morphology, physiology and genetics are covered, including the role of microorganisms in natural and disease processes of man.
 Current trends and topics are discussed.
 Laboratory study includes the basic use of the microscope and aseptic techniques in the observation, isolation, identification and control of selected bacteria.
-Two lecture hours and four laboratory hours per week.
+Hours: 26 lecture and 52 laboratory.
 Prerequisite: BIO 101, BIO 202 or BIO 210 with a grade of "C" or better or permission of the department head.
 Laboratory fee: \$55.
-Usually offered in the fall and spring.
+Usually offered in the fall, spring and summer.